mjt91/mjt91.github.io/_posts/2026-07-14-eternal-skills-in-the-age-of-ai.md

 ### 6. Offline informational advantage

 Ferriss made this point and I think it's the most under-appreciated: LLMs slice and dice the public internet.
 Anything that is not on the public internet is now more valuable than it was five years ago.
 Your relationships.
 Your lived experience.
 Your niche expertise that lives in three Slack groups and a guy you went to college with.
 That's your edge.
-It doesn't compound on a server.
-It compounds in your life.

 ## The shelf: Helpful books